Ulcerative colitis (UC) is a type of severe, chronic inflammatory bowel disease (IBD), which causes:

 Talk to your doctor or dietitian about what foods may work best for you.

-There are a range of medications that may be prescribed, such as:
+There are a range of medicines that may be prescribed, such as:

 - Steroid anti-inflammatory medications